 MECLABS is a science lab with a consultancy.
 We built the first research program to conduct rigorous experiments in the new science of optimization.
 Our discoveries help leaders optimize the financial performance of their sales and marketing programs.

 MECLABS gains this knowledge by utilizing the scientific method to create real-world experiments and then extracting successful principles based on the data generated by this experimentation.

-To ensure a consistently high level of scientific rigor in this experimentation, MECLABS’ research analysts and data scientists utilize a uniform test protocol and series of heuristics to help analyze real-world data and create new single- and multi-factor tests that can reveal further discoveries.
+To ensure a consistently high level of scientific rigor in this experimentation, MECLABS research analysts and data scientists employ a uniform test protocol and series of heuristics to help analyze real-world data and create new single factor and multi-factor tests that can reveal further discoveries.

 Three Defining Characteristics of the MECLABS Methodology

 1. Scientific inquiry

 Our research is conducted according to the principles and practices of experimental science.
 Experiments are designed and conducted in accordance with a larger research plan using a formal test protocol, developed by MECLABS exclusively for its research.
 Research questions are formed and evaluated as hypotheses, which are tested and the outcomes are statistically validated.